 To evaluate correctly, ask your co-op or condo board for the sale records of other units in your building.
 Will help guide you in understanding what similar apartments in your building are selling.
 Rely on your agent to find comparable selling prices in your neighborhood and advise you on if the price is truly right.

 Clearing your space of knick-knacks and clutter is a crucial step to helping your apartment attract a buyer.
 When a potential buyer walks in the front door, they want to see a clean space so they can envision their life in the apartment.

 If you’re struggling to declutter, consider renting out a storage unit with a monthly contract to store some of your things.
 It will be worth the upfront cost to help sell your apartment.

 Take you’re decluttering a step further and take down any family photos from the walls or shelves.
-This may seem trivial, but your wedding photos might be hindering a single older man from buying your apartment because he sees your life, not his.
+May seem trivial, but your wedding photos might be hindering a single older man from buying your apartment because he sees your life, not his.

-Your open houses have strong traffic, but no one is making an offer.
-This might mean that your listing photos look great, but when people enter the apartment, do the walls look dingey?
+Your open houses have heavy traffic, but no one is making an offer.
+Might mean that your listing photos look great, but when people enter the apartment, do the walls look dingey?
 Are there scuff marks all over the walls?

 Dinged-up walls could be distracting potential buyers who are looking for a move-in ready apartment.